Jim Nabors: Personal life

 On January 15, 2013, Nabors married his partner of 38 years, Stan Cadwallader, at the Fairmont Olympic Hotel in Seattle, Washington, a month after same-sex marriage became legal in Washington.
 They had met in the 1970s, when Cadwallader was a fireman in Honolulu, and began dating in 1975.
 Although Nabors's homosexuality was not widely known before this, it was also not completely secret.
-For instance, Nabors brought his then-partner Cadwallader along to his Indy 500 performance in 1978.
+For example, Nabors brought his then-partner Cadwallader along to his Indy 500 performance in 1978.

 Alleged relationship with Rock Hudson

 A longstanding rumor maintains that Nabors married actor Rock Hudson in the early 1970s, shortly before Nabors began his relationship with Cadwallader.

-Not only was same-sex marriage not yet legal anywhere in the United States at the time, but the two closeted gay actors were, according to each, never more than casual friends.
-According to Hudson, the story originated with a group of "middle-aged homosexuals who live in Huntington Beach", who sent out joke invitations for their annual get-together.
-One year, the group invited its members to witness "the marriage of Rock Hudson and Jim Nabors", at which Hudson would take the surname of Nabors' most famous character, Gomer Pyle, becoming "Rock Pyle".
-The rumors spread, and because of this the two made sure they were never seen in public together.